YoelGraumann/DeepLearning---ATIS-dataset/README.md

 The models I used for intent classification  are:
   * Simple ANN model
   * BiDirectional LSTM model based off of [Yu Wang, Yilin Shen & Hongxia Jin](https://arxiv.org/pdf/1812.10235v1.pdf)
-  * BERT transformer model.
+  * BERT transformer model (transfer learning).
 I used a pretrained model and changed it up a bit to work for my own problem.

 I think Natural Language Processing is very interesting and hope to work on more similar projects.